bootdotdev/blog/content/jobs/monetize-your-programming-blog.md

 Sponsored posts are great for programmers monetizing their blog because as mentioned above, programmers are often an ad-adverse group of people.
 Seeing an ad is unlikely to work.
 Hearing about a brand or product from a source they trust, meanwhile, is much more likely to result in a positive result for them.

 A common misconception is that you need to wait until you have thousands of monthly visitors.
-But the truth is that brands actually prefer to work with “micro-influencers” who tend to have a much more engaged audience.
+But the truth is that brands actually prefer to work with "micro-influencers" who tend to have a much more engaged audience.
 If you can prove that 100 people hang on your every word, that’s better than a casual audience of 10,000.

 It’s also typical to believe that if programmers want to monetize their blogs, they have to wait for sponsors to come to them.
 It isn’t true - you can start reaching out immediately.
 For example, [Dylan Israel](https://www.youtube.com/user/pizzapokerguy87) started his programming YouTube channel and managed to secure his first sponsor at 2,500 subscribers.
 He proactively reached out to coding organizations and boot camps to be connected to their marketing department.
 Now, obviously, with 78k subs, they come to him.
 But you don’t have to wait.